jrroosevelt/VS2PCG/Card clarifications M-Z.md

 This issue adds a new Level 2 and Level 3 Thanos to the MCU.
 Now when your Level 1 Thanos levels up with **Fine.
 I'll Do It Myself.** you can choose which Level 2 version he becomes.
 If you choose the new version, he can now level up a second time to his level 3.

 At Level 3, when it's time to **Bring Balance to the Universe**, you must reveal the six Marvel Locations (they have the Marvel logo at the bottom) and snap.
 Then count all of the characters on all sides and KO half of them.
-(If there's an odd nu
+(If there's an odd number, KO one more than half.)

+You choose which characters to KO.
+If you want to win the game, we recommend KOing each enemy Main Character, but it's up to you.

 ^(Source: Rule insert)